-Five dinghies have headed for a pack of walruses.
-Utuuniaq Simigaq is at the helm of one of them the dinghies, surrounded by the hidden dangers of the sea.
-He has to keep an eye on you a lot passage: Is there a sheen in the sea?
+Five dinghies have set course for a pod of walruses.
+Utuuniaq Simigaq is at the helm of one of the dinghies, surrounded by the hidden dangers of the sea.
+He has to keep an eye on many things at once: Are there rocks in the sea?
 How close are the walruses?
-And even if it's the middle during the day, the prisoners can only orientate themselves with the help of their headlamps.
+And even though it is the middle of the day, the prisoners can only orient themselves with the help of their headlamps.

-The fresh, cold wind feels like a familiar breath in the face - a breath that reminds him childhood, when he looked up to his father, who was a prisoner.
-One of his earliest memories are of the father who went out polar bear hunting.
+The fresh, cold wind feels like a familiar breath on his face - a breath that reminds him of his childhood, when he looked up to his father, who was a trapper.
+One of his earliest memories is of his father going out hunting polar bears.

-It's a cockroach (winter darkness, ed.), which has made the view quiet and impassable.
-But to to everyone's great surprise, the waters are open and ice-free, even though the calendar only says early november.
+It is caper (winter darkness, ed.) that has made the view quiet and impassable.
+But to everyone's great surprise, the waters are open and ice-free, even though the calendar only says the beginning of November.

-- Such a one chance must not be wasted, thought Utuuniaq Simigaq.
+- Such an opportunity must not be wasted, thought Utuuniaq Simigaq.

-That is why he has also brought his uncle with him, the uncle he sees every day anyway, and with whom he would rather share the trip when nature suddenly shows itself from an unexpected side.
+That's why he's also brought his uncle with him, the uncle he sees every day anyway, and who he'd rather share the trip with when nature suddenly shows itself from an unexpected angle.

-On this sudden and daring trip, Utuuniaq Simigaq and the other trappers managed to take home 15 walruses.
+On this sudden and courageous trip, Utuuniaq Simigaq and the other trappers managed to capture 15 walruses and bring them home.

 Utuuniaq Simigaq is 25 years old and was born in Qaanaaq.
 He is a fisherman and a trapper.

-- I stayed fishes and catches after primary school, he says and explains that the town's Trappers and fishermen at the moment have very little work because the sea ice is so unstable that it limits their opportunities to go out.
+- I became a fisherman and trapper after primary school, he says, explaining that the city's trappers and fishermen currently have very little work because the sea ice is so unstable that it limits their opportunities to go out.

-- That's how it is now every single year.
-It affects us a lot, because when we want to go out fishing, we can't because the sea ice is so unpredictable, he says.
+- It's like this every year now.
+It really affects us, because when we want to go fishing, we can't because the sea ice is so unpredictable, he says.

-Utuuniaq Simigaq also says that he can clearly feel how families with children is also hard hit.
-He has no children himself. - The prisoners have no income right now, and therefore only the wives earn money, he says.
+Utuuniaq Simigaq also says that he can clearly feel how families with children are also hard hit.
+He does not have children himself. - The prisoners have no income right now, and therefore only the wives earn money, he says.

-Utuuniaq Simigaq states that three months have now passed since he himself was last paid.
+Utuuniaq Simigaq states that it has now been three months since he himself last received a salary.

-- That's a lot challenging.
-We don't make money until Christmas, for example.
-My diet consists primarily from the family's invitations to dinner, he says.
+"It's very challenging.
+We don't make any money until Christmas, for example.
+My diet consists mainly of family dinner invitations," he says.

-In the case of Utuuniaq Simigaq, he has used the dark time to build a hut.
+As for Utuuniaq Simigaq, he has used the darkness to build a hut.

 Utuuniaq Simigaq had some very close role models.
-When he was a child, he looked up a lot to his father and uncle.
+When he was a child, he looked up to his father and uncle.

-- I would like to like to look like them.
-They are incredibly skilled catchers.
+- I would like to be like them.
+They are incredibly skilled hunters.
 I remember how much I admired my uncle.
-He had great motor skills and his sled dogs were always so beautiful, says Utuuniaq Simigaq.
+He had fantastic motor skills and his sled dogs were always so beautiful, says Utuuniaq Simigaq.

-Therefore he has knew since he was a child that he should be in that profession.
+That's why he knew since he was a child that he was supposed to be in that profession.

-- When I was little and my father was going sailing, I cried my lungs out because I wanted to with, he smiles.
+- When I was little and my father was going sailing, I cried my lungs out because I wanted to go along, he smiles.

-He was allowed to do that to, and at the age of six, he experienced a violent weather event, which he never has forgotten.
+He was allowed to, and at the age of six, he experienced a violent weather event that he has never forgotten.
 At the time, the family lived in Siorapaluk, about 45 kilometers north of Qaanaaq.

 - The weather changed very suddenly and it started to storm.
-We were obviously drifting out to sea.
-I had no idea because we found ourselves on sea ice.
-Luckily we had a dinghy, Utuuniaq Simigaq remembers.
+We had obviously been drifting out to sea.
+I had no idea because we were on the sea ice.
+Luckily we had a dinghy, recalls Utuuniaq Simigaq.

 Life as a fisherman

-Then Utuuniaq Simigaq was about 20 years old, he was already among those who traded the most fish.
+When Utuuniaq Simigaq was about 20 years old, he was already among those who bought the most fish.

-- We are fishing all year round - from the time the sea ice settles until it melts again, we are out at sea, he says.
+- We fish all year round - from the time the sea ice sets in until it melts again, we are out at sea, he says.

-It means a lot to him to be able to try the family with food.
+It means a lot to him to be able to provide food for his family.

-Utuuniaq Simigaq loves the way the Inughuit gather warehouse - as he says it himself - it's different than in other towns and villages along the coast.
+Utuuniaq Simigaq loves the way Inughuit gather supplies – as he puts it – it is different from other towns and settlements along the coast.

 - We can take the narwhal as an example.
 We put narwhal meat in a meat pit.
-You don't do that in the other more southern cities and settlements.
-We do, and we save them for holidays such as confirmations and similar, tells Utuuniaq Simigaq.
+They don't do that in the other southern towns and settlements.
+We do that, and we save them for holidays like confirmations and the like, says Utuuniaq Simigaq.

-Also the meat of walrus, narwhal, seal and kingfishers is buried in the ground as storage.
+The meat of walrus, narwhal, seal and kingfisher is also buried in the ground as a reserve.

 Of the large animals, the Utuuniaq are the Simigaqs favorite catch the narwhal.

-- I love all catching, but the narwhal catch stands out.
-I love to row my kayak and follow the whales.
-When I was 20 year, I killed my first narwhal, he says, adding that he makes it himself – with the help of his father – hunting tools such as harpoon points and the like.
+- I love all hunting, but narwhal hunting stands out.
+I love rowing in my kayak and following the whales.
+When I was 20, I killed my first narwhal, he says, adding that he makes his own hunting tools, such as harpoon tips and the like, with the help of his father.

-In Qaanaaq you have lists of the best sellers fishermen and trappers.
+In Qaanaaq they have lists of the best-selling fishermen and trappers.

-This is how to live Utuuniaq Simigaq during the Dark Ages.
-The catch is limited during these months, however he continues his work as always.
-Although darkness is part of his everyday life, there is still hope for support that can make life easier in periods of fewer people resources.
+This is how Utuuniaq Simigaq lives during the dark period.
+Catches are limited during these months, but he continues his work as always.
+Although darkness is part of his everyday life, there is still hope for support that can make life easier during periods of fewer resources.

 Abonnementer